RealNobser/BetterDuinoFirmwareV4/README.md

 ***BetterDuinoFirmwareV4 has nothing to do with the original firmware made by Marc nor with the spinoff made by Neil!
 So if you have any questions about BetterDuino Firmware V4 don't ask any of them!***

+***If you find any issues, please use the github "Issues" mechanism above.
+When you are an experienced software developer please feel free to submit pull requests.
+This is a living repository and I appreciate any community input!***

 Nevertheless: Read and understand, how the boards work, why there is a master and a slave board, how the boards are connected ->

  https://www.curiousmarc.com/r2-d2/marcduino-system